 Other activities we enjoyed:

 If you’re looking for an island adventure, we would highly recommend that you look into the Azores.
 Need help planning your trip?
 We can help with that!
-Contact us at firstname.lastname@example.org so that we can build you a custom itinerary.
-We also have limited spots left on our small group trip to Tuscany in May 2018.
-We would love for you to join us -- it's going to be so much fun!
+Contact us at email@example.com so that we can build you a custom itinerary.
+Are you planning a trip anywhere in Europe?
+We can help with that too!
+Remember that we are always available to you and your friends and family for custom trip planning to Italy, France, Ireland, England and all of Europe.
+We also still have spots available on our small group trip to Tuscany and our small group trip to Piedmont!
+We'd love for you to join us!
+Let us help you make your travel dreams to Europe come true!

 Within the next couple of weeks, we’ll post another blog detailing our accommodations and some of the fabulous food we enjoyed on our trip (Whole grilled fish!
 Delicious bread!
 Stew cooked using volcanic heat!).
 Keep an eye out for this blog and more from the Euro Travel Coach team.